Mastercard-Gateway/simplify-magento-module/README.md

 * *Private API Key*: the second secret key from Simplify Commerce Merchant Dashboard.
 The same rules as above apply.
 * *Display Order*: position, at which this payment method should be listed on checkout page
 * *New Order Status*: status assigned to a newly created order, before the payment has been received
 * *Payment Action*: determines when the buyer's credit card will be charged.
 If you select *Authorize and Capture*, the card will be charged immediately.
 If you select *Authorize*, the payment will be verified and authorized, but no money will charged yet.
 Only when you issue an invoice for the received order, will the card be charged.
-* *Use Simplify Hosted Payments*: if YES, hosted payment form from Simplify Commerce is used to enter the credit card data.
-In this scenario no credit card data is ever processed or stored in your Magento 2 system.
-This is the most secure and recommended solution.
-* *Customer can save credit card*: if YES, the customer can store credit cards in Simplify Commerce for future use.
-This option is only available, when Simplify Hosted Payments are enabled.
-* *Credit Card Types*: card types that should be accepted in your online store
-* *Accepted Currencies*: currencies accepted in your online store
 * *Payment from Applicable Countries*: countries from which customers are allowed in your online store
+* *Vault*: if enabled, provides store customers with ability to use the previously saved credit card information for checkout and Magento Instant Purchase frature

 ## License
 This software is Open Source, released under the BSD 3-Clause license.
 See [LICENSE.md](LICENSE.md) for more info.